Ferohmd/MS1-Project/docs/BUGS.md

 - Mobile Pages
   Bug: On clicking hamburger menu, not able to see the navigation menu as a popover/slide in menu.
   Fix: Without Javascript, achieving the modal/popover is difficult.
 I had to implemente it as a separate page

+  - The Logo
+  Bug: The logo at the top left of all the pages would not take user back to the home page
+  Fix: Re-routed the route